nitk-nest/NeST/docs/README.md

 # docs

-This is the source directory for sphinx documentation generation.
+This is the source directory for NeST documentation.
+The documentation is rendered into a html page using [Sphinx](https://www.sphinx-doc.org/en/master/).

 ## Documentation generation